 In this mode the dropdown appears on the search form.
 When the users selects an item it types the text on the dropdown into the address search box and applies the discrete filter as noted above.
 This is useful when you want the map to automatically center on the selected city, state, or country when the user interacts with the drop down menu.

 Another feature of the Experience Add-on is the option to Append a search criteria to limit the search to that area.
+Some postal codes are used by more then one country, therefore the append shortcode may be used.

-If you want more control you can opt for the Premier Add-on which will add additional search features such as Google Guess, Location Boundaries and more.
+If you want even more control you can opt for the Premier Add-on which will add additional search features such as Google Guess, Location Boundaries and more.